 I have often pondered this question on numerous occasions while exiting the cafes in Amsterdam on many rain filled, windy nights.
 As a product of the eastern coast US I have encountered hazardous experiences with hurricanes more times than I care to remember.
 I recall while away at college my roommates and I romping around in tempest tossed gales of torrential rain.
 Downed power lines and trees scattered like toothpicks in places they were never expected to be.
 Of course in college we did not have the brains of a tape worm.
 That’s the reason we were in college in the first place.
 To learn some sense.

 In Amsterdam the winds can be extremely strong.
 Often times mixed with horizontal rain and ice, a predicament certainly not for the feint of heart while riding a bike.
 Its’ not for nothing the Netherlands is know as one of the leading wind energy countries of the world.
 A true testament to the famous windmills we have all come to recognize as iconic symbols of Holland.

 Anyway I did some research on the question at hand regarding hurricanes in the Netherlands.
 This is what i found: Per the Saffir-Simpson Hurricane classification scale, gale force winds need to be at least 94 mph to be in the category as a hurricane.
 And accompanied by relentless torrential rain.
 The past weekend’s storm measured in at 136 kilometers per hour.
-Which definitely exceeds the requisite for hurricane force winds.
-Conclusion; We do have hurricanes in the Netherlands.
-The Dutch just don’t call them hurricanes.
+Which measures quite close for the requisite of hurricane force winds.
+Perhaps we do have hurricanes in the Netherlands.
+The Dutch however don’t call them hurricanes.
 They prefer to use a more genteel word.
 Storms.

 And to think I was biking in this stuff.
 I guess I have not learned much from my college days.-ZT